Video – How to Identify Corn Vegetative Growth Stages

 Vegetative growth stages of corn are determined by counting the number of fully emerged leaves with leaf collars present.
 It is important to appreciate this methodology since it is a basis for timing many management practices, including herbicide application, sidedress fertilizer, and others.

 This publication lists those corn hybrids which have demonstrated superior performance in the Mississippi Corn for Grain Hybrid Trials.
-No other source tests as many hybrids representing today’s market.
-Thus, this is a great starting point and barometer for you to judge hybrid performance and select the best corn hybrids for your farm.
+No other source tests as many hybrids representing today’s choices in the market.
+Thus, this is a great starting point and barometer for you to judge performance and select the best corn hybrids for your farm.

-Mississippi State goes to great lengths to evaluate, assess and analyze corn hybrid performance.
-These Corn Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better evaluate hybrid performance of our region’s most elite hybrids.
+Mississippi State goes to great lengths to evaluate corn hybrid performance.
+These Corn Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better analyze hybrid performance of our region’s most elite hybrids.
 Preliminary grain yield results from this year’s trials are published here.

 As the corn crop nears maturity, knowing when you can safely terminate irrigation, without sacrificing yield, or wasting money and labor through unnecessary irrigation is likely the most important decision that will affect your bottom line.
 This article outlines the steps needed to help make these decisions accurately and reliable.